joelbugarini/hix_sharp/README.md

-# hoob code generator
+# hix code generator
-hoob is a code generator, create a .hoob scheme file and the generator will iterate over your Database, tables and columns.
+hix is a code generator, create a .hix scheme file and the generator will iterate over your Database, tables and columns.

 ## File extension
-hoob read files with the extension ".hoob" e.g.:
+hix read files with the extension ".hix" e.g.:
- - file.htm.hoob
+ - file.htm.hix

-The name of the file will be used as a Prefix for the generated code file and the extension before ".hoob" will be the code file extension e.g.:
+The name of the file will be used as a Prefix for the generated code file and the extension before ".hix" will be the code file extension e.g.:

  - file { table name } .htm